certik/hermes2d/doc/src/tutorial.rst

        -\Delta u = CONST_F

-on the L-shaped domain $\Omega$ from the previous example, equipped with a homogeneous Dirichlet boundary condition
+on the L-shaped domain $\Omega$ from the previous example, equipped with a homogeneous (zero) Dirichlet boundary condition

 .. math::
     :label: poisson2